Morpheuslabs-io/vechain-vip180-dev/README.md

 VIP180 All-in-One Deployment Tools
 ====

-This application is used to deploy a standard BIP180 token smart contract.
+This is a command line based application that is used to generate and deploy a standard BIP180 token smart contract.

 # Install